apache/jackrabbit-oak/oak-doc/src/site/markdown/index.md

 Work in Progress
 ----------------
-This documentation is very much work in progress.
+This documentation is still work in progress.
 Currently much of the information on Oak is somewhat spread over different places.
 If you don't find something here you could also try

 * the [Jackrabbit Oak Wiki Page](http://wiki.apache.org/jackrabbit/Jackrabbit%203),